companydotcom/vastly/README.md

 To develop all apps and packages, run the following command:

 ```
-cd dxp
+cd wave
 pnpm run dev
 ```

 ## Development Guidelines

-- Keep dependecy list as small as possible
+- Keep dependency list as small as possible
 - Document features as they are built and modified
 - Colocate dependencies with their packages - don't install packages in monorepo root unless necessary